Ciepielów massacre: Commemoration

 For many years, on the anniversary of the massacre, the village of Ciepielów has organised a commemoration event, centered on the monument to the victims.
 The commemoration activities include concerts of patriotic songs including the anthem of Poland, a religious field mass, flower bouquet offering and a speech by the wójt of the Gmina Ciepielów, award ceremony for individuals promoting local history, and the public distribution of the traditional military pea soup.

-The massacre is also recorded on the Tomb of the Unknown Soldier in Warsaw.
-The Tomb of the Unknown Soldier is a monument in Warsaw, Poland, dedicated to the unknown soldiers who have given their lives for Poland.
+The massacre is also recorded on the Tomb of the Unknown Soldier in Warsaw, dedicated to the unknown soldiers who have given their lives for Poland.
 It is one of many such national tombs of unknowns that were erected after World War I, and the most important such monument in Poland.